 Sometimes an administrator needs to delegate deployment of software to members of his staff or he may have one custom installation that he uses for most of his users.
 By modifying the distribution.dist file within the Office Installer.mpkg package, he can pre-select, deselect, disable or enforce default options for installation.

 For example, both Communicator and Messenger are included in the volume license edition of Office for Mac 2011.
-However, each application can communicate with only one . . .
+However, each application can communicate with only . . .

 Continue Reading: distribution.dist